MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office2016/language/language-identifiers-optionstate-id-values.md

 <sup>1</sup> Language tag is sometimes referred to as the language ID.

 <a name="BKMK_OptionStateID"> </a>
-## Proofing Tools Config.xml OptionState Id values
+## Proofing Tools Config.xml OptionState ID values

 The following table provides the OptionState ID values for the Office proofing tools.
-It is ordered alphabetically by language.
 Use these values to modify the Config.xml file in the ProofKit.WW folder when you customize the setup of the Office proofing tools.
 For more information about proofing tools, see [Plan for Office proofing tools](plan-multilanguage-deployment.md#BKMK_PlanProofingTools).
 For instructions on how to customize proofing tools, see [Customize and install the Office proofing tools](customize-language-setup-settings.md#BKMK_CustomizeProofingTools).

 **OptionState IDs for each Proofing Tools language in Office 2016**